Open from the Lock Screen

 - Select one of these options:

-- By App: All notifications from each app will be grouped into single expandable alerts.
+- By App: All the notifications from the app are grouped together.

 Set up location-based alerts